nikhilagarwal204/nikhilagarwal204/README.md

 ### :man_technologist: About Me :
 I am a Software Developer and a Data Science enthusiast <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.
-- :telescope: I’m working as a Software Engineer, contributing to frontend, backend and database for building awesome web applications.
+- :telescope: Working as a Software Engineer, contributing to frontend, backend and database, building awesome applications.

 - ☁️: Big fan of Cloud Computing Technologies, experiecne with AWS, GCP and Azure!